Microsoft Customer Agreement

 On top of that, Jennifer had a Server and Cloud Enrollment, which gave her an additional discount of around 10%.
 Server and Cloud Enrollment is an Enrollment in an Enterprise Agreement.
 It's not a one-size-fits-all solution, and it may not necessarily work in your case.
 But it is beneficial for Jennifer's organisation.

-At the time when Jennifer conducted the research, there was no System Center in CSP.
-It was only introduced in October 2023.
+System Center is now available in CSP – it was introduced in October 2023.
 Core Infrastructure Suite is still unavailable.
 As a consequence, the discount of about 15% that she had been getting thus far is still unavailable, too.

 She could decide to stop renewing Software Assurance on the Core Infrastructure Suite Datacenter licenses regardless of her chosen licensing agreement.
 The licenses themselves were perpetual, and nobody would take them from her.